microsoft/TypeScript/doc/spec.md

 *ClassName* is the name of the class.

-*ConstructorParameters* is a comma separated list of the constructor’s parameter names.
+*ConstructorParameters* is a comma separated list of the constructor's parameter names.

 *DefaultValueAssignments* is a sequence of default property value assignments corresponding to those generated for a regular function declaration, as described in section [6.5](#6.5).